 I’m sure you’ve asked yourself, do these wedding planner titgles all mean the same thing or are they different?

 To be honest, with most of these titles the difference is minimal.
 What someone calls themselves is dependent on the term they prefer and what they think that term means.
 The terms are more relative than you would think.

 However, there are some small differences which I’ve laid out below.

 Wedding Planner – This is the most generic term and encompasses almost all of the other terms.
 This is the person who handles all aspects of planning your wedding.
 If you refer to Part 2 of the series, you can see the type of responsibilities and functions that a wedding planner would perform.

 Event Planner – This is a broadened version of the wedding planner.
 They still handle all aspects, but they also do events outside of weddings such as parties, galas, corporate functions, etc.

-Wedding Coordinator – This can sometimes be interchangeable with the wedding planner title, but for most this term describes a wedding planner who either only does “day of” coordination (I’ll cover this in more detail in a later section of the series) or only handles the vendor and logistic side of planning.
-In terms of “day of” coordination, this person usually comes in towards the end of the wedding planning process just to coordinate and execute the wedding day.
-In terms of the planning side, this person handles all the communication and scheduling but doesn’t play much of a role in the event design.
+Wedding Coordinator – This can sometimes be interchangeable with the wedding planner title, but for most this term describes a wedding planner who either only does “day of” coordination (I’ll cover this in more detail in a later section of the series) or only handles the vendor and logistics side of planning.
+In terms of “day of” coordination, they usually come in towards the end of the process just to coordinate and execute the wedding day.
+In terms of the planning side, they handle all the communication and scheduling but don’t play much of a role in the event design.

 Event Designer – This term is the opposite of a wedding coordinator.
 The wedding coordinator doesn’t handle the creative side and the event designer only handles the creative side.
 This person is brought in to help create the entire look and feel of an event.
 They don’t handle any of the logistics or vendor management, just the aesthetic.